 1951: Jean Beliveau, wearing No. 20 and playing on an amateur tryout contract, scores his first NHL goal when he beats Chicago Blackhawks goalie Harry Lumley during the Montreal Canadiens' 4-2 victory at the Forum.
 The goal (and an assist) comes in Beliveau's second NHL game.

 1955: Detroit Red Wings forward Gordie Howe is credited with 19 shots on goal against New York Rangers goaltender goalie Gump Worsley, who makes all 19 saves in a 3-3 tie at Olympia Stadium.
 The Red Wings outshoot the Rangers 31-18, meaning that Howe has more shots than an entire team.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1960: Glenn Hall of the Chicago Blackhawks sets an NHL record for consecutive games played by a goaltender when he appears in his 329th straight game, a 2-1 loss to the Toronto Maple Leafs at Maple Leaf Gardens.
 The mark of 328 had been set by Montreal's Georges Vezina.

 1965: Ulf Sterner becomes the first player born in Sweden and the first trained in Europe to play in an NHL game when he takes the ice for the Rangers in a 5-2 victory against the Boston Bruins at Madison Square Garden.
 Sterner is scoreless in four games with the Rangers before being sent back to the minors.
-He returned to Sweden, where he plays until the 1977-78 season.
+He later returns to Sweden, where he plays until the 1977-78 season.

 1982: The Los Angeles Kings set an NHL record by playing their sixth consecutive tie game, 4-4 against the Philadelphia Flyers at the Forum in Inglewood, California.
-The Kings rallied to get their record-setting tie.
-They trailed 4-2 entering the final minute of the third period but get goals from Marcel Dionne and Mike Murphy to earn a point.
+The Kings have to rally to get their record-setting tie; they trail 4-2 entering the final minute of the third period but get goals from Marcel Dionne and Mike Murphy to earn a point.

 1989: Steve Yzerman scores a goal and has two assists in his 50th game of the season, helping the Red Wings defeat the Maple Leafs, 8-1.
 Yzerman becomes the fourth NHL player to reach 100 points in 50 games or fewer.
 He joins Gretzky, Mario Lemieux and Bernie Nicholls.